tohojo/sqm-scripts/README.md

 - **WARNING:** The commands above leave logging enabled.
 The resulting log file(s) will continue to grow without limit unless you turn logging off or delete/trim these log files on a regular basis.
-When you have finished debugging SQM, use the SQM-QoS web GUI, or issue this command:
+When you have finished debugging SQM, issue this command:

     `SQM_DEBUG=0 SQM_VERBOSITY=0 /etc/init.d/sqm start`